How do I create a work-study position? Can a position be both work-study and regular wage?

 We understand that our off-campus employers tend to be understaffed and are balancing multiple duties.
-However, FWS are awarded because they are students with financial need – it is unacceptable to not pay them on time.
+However, FWS is offered to students due to their documented financial need – it is unacceptable to not pay them on time.
 If you know you will not have time to support the payroll needs of your student, delegate that task to a fellow staff member or your designated back-up person provided they can confirm first-hand what hours the student has worked.

 While we do not believe supervisors intend to place their students in a double bind, it is a form of timesheet falsification to submit approval for hours that will be worked in the future, or send written approval for a timesheet that has not actually been reviewed.

 In order for students to be paid in a timely manner, the Ohio State Federal Work-Study staff MUST provide timesheet approval to our Payroll Office by the Tuesday following the end of each pay period.
 This is why we require that supervisor approval from our external agencies be submitted each Monday by 10am.
 That way, if there are any mistakes on the timesheet, this gives the student and supervisor time to correct them.

 Please note, it is by federal regulation that we need the approval of the student's direct supervisor in writing, verifying the hours worked are true and correct before we can submit that student's timesheet for payroll processing.
 This is why it is so important for us to receive that approval the day prior to the final payroll deadline.